 Use of electronic devices: Students will not be permitted to use electronic devices during tests and exams.
-Research studies show that taking notes by hand is better for retention and integration, so I recommend that you take notes with a pen and paper.
+Research studies show that taking notes by hand is better for retention and integration, so I recommend that you take notes with a pen and paper or using a stylus on a tablet.
 If you must take notes on a device, please do not use the internet during class (lecture and tutorial).
 If you are off task and distracting others with your screen, you will lose attendance and participation points for that class.
 Students may not use audio or video recording devices in class without written permission of their instructors.

 Use of generative artificial intelligence (AI): The use of generative AI tools, such as ChatGPT, is permitted in this course for activities such as brainstorming and refining your ideas, drafting an outline to organize your thoughts, or checking grammar and style.
-Please note that anything an AI tool createsmust be checked for accuracy and that those tools cannot generate ideas on their own - you must still supply the argument and evidence, and if you do not, anything you turn in created by AI will not earn you a passing grade.
-Any use of such tools should be clearly acknowledged and explained.
+Please note that anything an AI tool creates must be checked for accuracy and that those tools cannot generate ideas on their own - you must still supply the argument and evidence, and if you do not, anything you turn in created by AI will not earn you a passing grade.
+Any use of such tools should be clearly acknowledged and explained in a footnote, endnote, Bibliography, or Works Cited.
 If in doubt, please ask me for clarification.